schollm/pyright-to-gitlab/README.md

 # pyright to gitlab
-Simple Python script to convert a pyright --outputjson to a gitlab code-quality report.
+Simple zero-dependency Python script to convert a pyright --outputjson to a gitlab code-quality report.

 ## Usage
 Run the script with the path to the pyright output file: